 GrillPro 00150 Cast Iron Smoker Box

-My last pick is a simple, straightforward smoker box with a classic design and good performance.
-The GrillPro comes in either cast iron or stainless steel, depending on your grilling preferences.
+My last pick for best smoker box for gas grill is a simple, straightforward one with a classic design and good performance.
+The GrillPro comes as either a cast iron or stainless steel smoker box, depending on your grilling preferences.

 With either material, it has heavy duty construction.
 With 6 wide holes on top, you get a lot of smoke and flavor, but run the risk I mentioned earlier about letting ashes and chips out into your food.